Iiridayn/pico-tts/README.md

-Based on https://github.com/gmorenz/pico-tts and https://github.com/DougGore/picopi, code cribbed from both, and I've not worked with a Makefile in about 15 years.
-Gradually hope to rewrite out copyrighted code, or ensure is properly licensed.
-Needs help w/the build process.
+Based on https://github.com/gmorenz/pico-tts.
+Gradually hope to rewrite out copyrighted code, or ensure is properly licensed (upstream no license).

+Makefile based on https://github.com/DougGore/picopi (implicit license) - probably original enough now.

 This repository uses submodules - to checkout completely, `git submodule init`, `git submodule update`.
 So, should upstream delete their repo we're out of luck - but this is otherwise a fairly simple and clean method of tracking dependencies.

-To use the binary (other than the LD_LIBRARY_PATH stuff), simply pass text in over stdin and receive uncompressed PCM over stdout.
+To use the binary, simply pass text in over stdin and receive uncompressed PCM over stdout.
 Pipe to `aplay -q -f S16_LE -r 16` to listen to it, or redirect to a file, whichever.

 ## TODO